khulnasoft/integrations-core/ecs_fargate/README.md

 ## Overview

 <div class="alert alert-warning"> This page describes the ECS Fargate integration.
-For EKS Fargate, see the documentation for Datadog's <a href="http://docs.khulnasoft.com/integrations/eks_fargate">EKS Fargate integration</a>.
+For EKS Fargate, see the documentation for Khulnasoft's <a href="http://docs.khulnasoft.com/integrations/eks_fargate">EKS Fargate integration</a>.
 </div>

 Get metrics from all your containers running in ECS Fargate:

 - CPU/Memory usage & limit metrics
-- Monitor your applications running on Fargate using Datadog integrations or custom metrics.
+- Monitor your applications running on Fargate using Khulnasoft integrations or custom metrics.

-The Datadog Agent retrieves metrics for the task definition's containers with the ECS task metadata endpoint.
+The Khulnasoft Agent retrieves metrics for the task definition's containers with the ECS task metadata endpoint.
 According to the [ECS Documentation][2] on that endpoint:

 - This endpoint returns Docker stats JSON for all of the containers associated with the task.
 For more information about each of the returned stats, see [ContainerStats][3] in the Docker API documentation.

-The Task Metadata endpoint is only available from within the task definition itself, which is why the Datadog Agent needs to be run as an additional container within each task definition to be monitored.
+The Task Metadata endpoint is only available from within the task definition itself, which is why the Khulnasoft Agent needs to be run as an additional container within each task definition to be monitored.

 The only configuration required to enable this metrics collection is to set an environment variable `ECS_FARGATE` to `"true"` in the task definition.